ctbwx/looking-for-group/README.md

 # lfg
-A web that connects party goes and table top gamers.
+A web app that connects party goers and table top gamers.